 Talk about hungry.
 And awkward.

-Cichlids are among the most loving and caring parents in the ocean, showing huge commitment to protecting their unborn children.
-Instead of placing their eggs in nests, cichlids carry the eggs around in the mouths – better safe than sorry!
+Cichlids are among the most loving and caring parents in the ocean.
+Showing a huge commitment to protecting their unborn children.
+Instead of placing their eggs in nests, cichlids carry the eggs around in their mouths – better safe than sorry!

-This behaviour is known as “mouthbrooding”, and is also found in several other fish species, including catfish.
-And, although it is very rare among cichlids, some of them are even paternal mouthbrooders – which means that the dads are the ones who carry the eggs for the mums!
+This behaviour is known as “mouthbrooding” it’s also found in several other fish species, including catfish.
+And, although it is very rare among cichlids, some of them are even paternal mouthbrooders.
+Which means that the dads are the ones who carry the eggs for the mums!

 But don’t worry: they’re designed to be able to do this (unlike us!).
-A goliath grouper’s mouth is extremely large, and they use it to generate negative pressure that sucks the prey in quickly.
+A goliath grouper’s mouth is extremely large.
+They use it to generate negative pressure that sucks the prey in quickly.
 Yep, kind of like a vacuum cleaner.

 If you thought pelicans use their bills to catch fish, you’d be right!
 They don’t store fish in there once caught, though – they just swallow the fish immediately.
 That doesn’t sound too comfy to us, but it’s how they do it.